Last updated:

-Anaemia is defined as a decrease in red cell mass as evidenced by low haemoglobin concentration in blood below the reference range for a given age or sex in a given population or geographic location.
-WHO gives the reference value for Hb <13g/dL in adult males and <12g/dL for adult females as criteria for anemia.
-Most patients do not need to be transfused.
-Chronic anemia is particularly well-tolerated, and iron supplements safely and cost-effectively raise the hemoglobin in IDA.
-It is still very important to ESTABLISH THE CAUSE in patients with anemia.
+Anaemia is defined as a decrease in red cell mass as evidenced by a haemoglobin concentration below the reference range for a given age or sex in a given population or geographic location.
+A haemoglobin concentration of <13g/dL in adult males and <12g/dL for adult females constitutes anaemia.

 Classification of Anaemia